KygoSkyrus/skychat/NOTES.md

 - [done](sol:now showing the req realted actions to only those requests which are visible in request list,, not to the removed connections{which are hidden})if a conenction is removed he is sent to req lis,, what if the same is done by the other user too,, than none of them will ever be able to text each other (if req list connections are removed from searchlist),, if they are not removed from search lisy than on opening those connections it will show the requset ui in chatBOX
 - [done]add a notification when a connection is accepted "connection added" something like that
 - [done]there is a memory leak error on signinform
-- it dosent show text to start up on fresh account,, need to call "getCurrentUserData" function in signup function.. pass it from app to signinform
-- NEWrtc is rendering two times on few actions such as toggling header, or on loading
+- NEWrtc is rendering two times on few actions such as toggling header, or on loading ( it is bcz of two useeffects and also there is a state update in fetchdata in useeffect)

 # Todo
 - delete msg